 - the number of responses proactively published on an agency’s website

 The Commission has published guidance and other materials for agencies to help them improve their capability and streamline their OIA processes.
-The Commission also holds for government officials focused on increasing access to official information, including through and the publication of OIA responses.
+The Commission also holds regular events for government officials focused on increasing access to official information, including through proactive release and the publication of OIA responses.

-This assists agencies to increase their understanding of their OIA workload and work-flow, enable better compliance with the Act, and increase the amount of official information publicly available.
+This assists agencies to increase their understanding of their OIA workload and work-flow, better demonstrate compliance with the Act, and increase the amount of official information publicly available.

 Complaints data published by the Chief Ombudsman